Do You Want to Know a Secret: Composition

-"Do You Want to Know a Secret", written in autumn 1962, was primarily composed by John Lennon but credited to Lennon–McCartney.
-The 1963 version by Billy J. Kramer with the Dakotas (a UK No. 2) credited the composition to "McCartney–Lennon".
+"Do You Want to Know a Secret", written in autumn 1962, was primarily composed by John Lennon but credited to McCartney–Lennon, as was the 1963 version by Billy J. Kramer with the Dakotas (a UK No. 2).
 The song was inspired by "I'm Wishing", a tune from Walt Disney's 1937 animated film Snow White and the Seven Dwarfs which Lennon's mother, Julia, would sing to him as a child.
 The first two lines of the song in Disney's movie ("Want to know a secret?
 Promise not to tell?") come right after the opening lyrics ("You'll never know how much I really love you...
 You'll never know how much I really care...").
-McCartney has said it was a "50–50 collaboration written to order", i.e., for Harrison to sing, but Lennon, who always claimed the song as his own, explained in a 1980 interview that he had realized as soon as he had finished writing the song that it best suited Harrison.
+McCartney has said it was a "50–50 collaboration written to order", i.e., for Harrison to sing.
+Lennon, who always claimed the song as his own, explained in a 1980 interview that he had realized as soon as he had finished writing the song that it best suited Harrison.

 Recording

 In 1980, Lennon said that he gave "Do You Want to Know a Secret" to Harrison to sing because "it only had three notes and he wasn't the best singer in the world", but added "he has improved a lot since then."
 The song was recorded as part of their marathon ten-hour recording session on 11 February 1963 along with nine other songs for Please Please Me.
 Harrison sang two songs on Please Please Me—this song by Lennon–McCartney and "Chains" by Goffin/King.
 "Don't Bother Me" would be Harrison's debut composition and appeared on the Beatles' next UK album With the Beatles.

-Harrison and Lennon both played acoustic guitars on the recording in different channels – on the stereo mix, Harrison's guitar was panned to the right channel while Lennon's was panned to the left.
+Harrison and Lennon both played acoustic guitars on the recording in different channels: on the stereo mix, Harrison's guitar was panned to the right channel while Lennon's was panned to the left.